Temdog007/CanForm/README.md

 - Canvas for rendering shapes and text.

 ## Backends
-- [x] Implemented with wxWidgets for desktops
+- [x] Implemented with GTK for desktops
 - [ ] Implemented with Emscripten for web browsers
 - [ ] Implemented for Android
 - [ ] Implemented for iOS